 Panting is completely normal in dogs.
 They pant for various reasons, especially when hot, excited, or exercising to regulate their body temperature.

-However, panting at night is a different story; if your dog’s panting and restless at night for no apparent reason, then owners should worry.
+However, nighttime panting is different; if your dog is panting at night and is restless for no apparent reason, then owners should worry.

 Why do dogs pant?

-You don’t need to worry about dog panting, especially if it occurs on hot days.
+You don’t need to worry about dog panting, mainly if it occurs on hot days or during high nighttime temperatures.
 Dogs cool themselves by panting.

 This typically happens after a long walk in humid weather or an exercise session.